-At least two weeks before your public defense, you must submit 1 paper copy of your PhD thesis to the Doctorate secretariat of PhD services.
-In addition, you must submit one print copy and one digital copy of your thesis to the WUR Library.
+At least two weeks before your public defense, you must submit 15 paper copies (including one copy for the library) of your PhD thesis to the PhD office.

-- use SURF Filesender, and send it to email@example.com
+use SURF Filesender, to send the files to firstname.lastname@example.org (recommended)

 Most scientific journals use plagiarism-detection software on new submissions.
 If your PhD thesis is publicly available through WUR Library, this software will flag your thesis as potentially plagiarised.
 Most journal publishers do allow you to publish part(s) of your thesis as articles, even when the thesis is publicly available.
 Make sure you mention in your cover letter to the journal that your manuscript is part of a publicly defended PhD thesis.

 If you expect problems with journal plagiarism checks, the Library can put an embargo period on your PhD thesis.
-During the embargo period, your thesis will not be visible online and will not appear in plagiarism-detection software.
+During the embargo period, the full text of your thesis will not be visible online and will not appear in plagiarism-detection software.
 The embargo will last for 1 year.
-One month before the embargo period expires, we will email you or your supervisor to ask if you want to extend the embargo.
-If you do not extend the embargo, or if you or your supervisor do not reply to the email within a month, the embargo will be lifted and your PhD thesis will become publicly available through Wageningen University & Research PhD theses.
-You can send an email to firstname.lastname@example.org to have an embargo placed on your thesis.
+One month before the embargo period expires, we will email you or your supervisor to ask if you want to extend the embargo period.
+If you do not extend the embargo, or if you or your supervisor do not reply to the email within a month, the embargo will be lifted and your PhD thesis will become publicly available through the Wageningen University & Research PhD theses database.
+You can send a request for a embargo period to email@example.com.

 To ensure that we can reach you during this process, please send us the following two email addresses: your private email address, especially if you will no longer be affiliated with WUR in the future, and the email address of a permanent WUR staff member associated with your PhD research, e.g., your supervisor.
 You can send these to firstname.lastname@example.org.